António, Prior of Crato: Later life

 António soon fell into poverty.
 His remaining diamonds were disposed of by degrees.
 The last and finest was acquired by Nicholas Harlai, Seigneur de Sancy, from whom it was purchased by Maximilien de Béthune, duc de Sully.
 It was later included among the jewels of the crown of France.
 During his last days, António lived as a private gentleman on a small pension given by King Henry IV of France.
 He died in Paris on 26 August 1595, and was buried in the middle of the choir of the convent church of the Franciscan Observantists (Cordeliers).
 The church was demolished in 1811.
 He left nine illegitimate sons by three different women.
 In addition to papers which he published to defend his claims, António was the author of the Panegyrus Alphonsi Lusitanorum Regis (Coimbra 1550), and of a cento of the Psalms, Psalmi Confessionales (Paris 1592), which was translated into English under the title of The Royal Penitent by Francis Chamberleyn (London 1659), and into German as Heilige Betrachtungen (Marburg, 1677).

 Ancestry

 Descendants

-António, being a cleric, was never permitted to marry but had illegitimate children with several women.
+António left several children – all born from gallant adventures, as he never married.
+Celibacy was, in fact, one of the obligations of the Knights Hospitaller.